Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 >
 > dbt Cloud Enterprise is required to create more than one project in an account.
 If you do not have a dbt Cloud Enterprise account and wish to try this, [please contact dbt Labs](https://www.getdbt.com/contact).
 Otherwise, you may skip creating a second project and follow along.

-Meanwhile, the finance team will build on these foundations, and add more specific transformations or business logic for as required for their purposes.
+Meanwhile, the finance team will build on these foundations, and add more specific transformations or business logic as required for their purposes.
 Follow the same steps as above, but fill in the finance team Snowflake information:

 1. From **Account settings**, click **+ New Project**.
 2. In the **Project name** field, enter `Finance Project` and click **Continue**.